 Virtual Router Redundancy Protocol Version 2 (VRRPv2)

-Virtual Router Redundancy Protocol (VRRP) is an election protocol that provides redundancy to routers within a Local Area Network.
 It is a non-proprietary protocol that allows several routers on a multi-access link to use the same virtual IPv4 address.
-VRRP was designed to remove a single point of failure in a static default-route environment by dynamically assigning virtual IP routers to participating hosts.
+VRRP was designed to remove a single point of failure in a static default-route environment by dynamically assigning virtual IP routers to participate hosts.

-VRRPv3 support IPv6 addresses including supports IPv4 addresses for dual-stack networks configured with VRRP or VRRP-E. It is compliant with RFC 5798.
-It is a faster switchover to backup devices than can be achieved using standard IPv6 neighbour discovery mechanisms.
+VRRPv3 supports IPv6 addresses including supports IPv4 addresses for dual-stack networks configured with VRRP or VRRP-E. It is compliant with RFC 5798.
+It is a faster switchover to backup devices than can be achieved using standard IPv6 neighbor discovery mechanisms.

 Gateway Load Balancing Protocol (GLBP)